heiniglab/gaertner_megakaryocytes/README.md

 # Tutorial
 We presented our code as a R Markdown script with two HTML pages generated from the Markdown.
-All you need to do is download the seurat object we presented in the Zenodo repository, link the location of the object in the script,and run the Markdown script till the end.
+All you need to do is download the seurat object we presented in the Zenodo repository (https://doi.org/10.5281/zenodo.10245736), link the location of the seurat object (final_MKP3HTO.Rds) in the script,and run the Markdown script till the end.